grofit/dependi/readme.md

 ## Warning

-This is still a prototype so it is not ready for use anywhere.
+This is a prototype and is designed to work in a classical way so will require named function constructors to work.

 ## Features to come

 Ideally before I start using it anywhere I will need it to:

 - Allow lifecycle binding options (singleton, transient etc) [DONE]
+- Allow named/alias bindings [DONE]
 - Cache instance factories for performance boost

 Ideally if it is possible (I think it is) and I get time: